-A. Each interactive element (e.g. menu, hyperlink, button) and function (e.g. annotations) allows keyboard-only operation both with and without assistive technology.
-N/A Additio onal Information: No interactive elements found. В. Each interactive element conveys information to assistive technology regarding the element's name, type, and status (e.g. "Play, button, selected").
-N/A Additio nal Information: No interactive elements found.
-C. All instructions, prompts, and error messages necessary to complete forms are conveyed as text to assistive technology (or are rendered N/A by an application such as a browser, media player, or reader that offers this functionality).
-Additional Information: No interactive elements found.
+A. Each interactive element (e.g. hyperlink, button) and functio annotations) allows keyboard- both with and without assistiv n (e.g. only operation Additional Information: No interactive elements found.
+B. Each interactive element conv to assistive technology regards element's name, type, and sta button, selected"). ng the Additional Information: No interactive elements found.
+C. All instructions, prompts, and necessary to complete forms a text to assistive technology (or by an application such as a bro player, or reader that offers th are conveyed as are rendered owser, media Additional Information: No interactive elements found.